 We had a lot to squeeze in here and we started with Despicable Me Minion Mayhem.
 This fun ride simulates you going on an adventure with the Despicable Me cast to become a minion.
 You really do feel like a part of the movie and to me that is what the whole Universal Studios Florida Theme Park was about- sucking you right into the movie and letting you feel like a part of the action.
 Next,we did Shreck 4D and the kids loved it.

-My 6 year old son was in heaven getting to see real life transformers and then do the Transformers 3D ride which was pretty wild.
+My 6 year old son was in heaven getting to see real life transformers.
+Then we did the Transformers 3D ride which was pretty wild.
 My son wanted to go again but it was too much action for my stomach.
 In fact, I sat and relaxed in the Florida sun while my husband took the kids on the Revenge of the Mummy roller coaster!
 They loved the coaster and I loved the sun and the Mummy gift shop.

 Universal’s Islands of Adventure

 This theme park is very aptly named because Universal’s Islands of Adventure really is just that.
 This is my absolute favorite theme park I have ever been to anywhere.
 It is like one island after another of total adventure and you feel like you are walking into the movie set because everything in theme.
 I really loved it (and tell you the truth theme parks are usually something I do more for my kids and my husband).
 I would go back again anytime!

 We started out in Suess Landing, which I would call Dr. Suess Land because it was like being in his books.
 Not just the rides but the shop buildings were all in Suess style too.
 We got to do the High in the Sky Seuss Trolley Train Ride (great views of the park) and the Caro-Seuss-el with awesome Dr. Suess characters.
 This part of the park was excellent for small children but I loved it too because it was so much fun to be in the setting of the books.